wp-plugins/opensearchserver-search/readme.txt

 Tags: search,search engine,opensearchserver, full-text, phonetic, filter, facet, indexation, auto-completion Requires at least: 3.0.1
 Tested up to: 3.4.2
-Stable tag: 1.1.0
+Stable tag: 1.1.1
 License: GPLv2 or later

-WordPress OpenSearchServer Search Plugin allows to use OpenSearchServer to enable full-text search on WordPress-based websites.
+The OpenSearchServer Search Plugin allows to use OpenSearchServer to enable full-text search on WordPress-based websites.

 == Description ==

-WordPress OpenSearchServer Search Plugin allows to use OpenSearchServer to enable full-text search on WordPress-based websites.
-Including spellcheck, facet, filter, phonetic search, autocompletion.
-This plugin replaces WordPress's built-in search functionality.
+The OpenSearchServer Search Plugin allows to use OpenSearchServer to enable full-text search on WordPress-based websites.
+OpenSearchServer is an high-performance search engine which includes spell-check, facet, filter, phonetic search, auto-completion.
+This plugin replaces automatically the WordPress's built-in search functionnality.

 Key Features